-Nicole K. Clay is an Assistant Professor of Molecular, Cellular and Developmental Biology.
+Nicole K. Clay is a Research Scientist at Molecular, Cellular and Developmental Biology.
 She received her B.S. in Biology from Massachusetts Institute of Technology and her Ph.D. in Biology from Yale University.
 She was the Ruth L. Kirschstein Postdoctoral Fellow in the lab of Dr. Frederick M. Ausubel at Massachusetts General Hospital, an affiliate of the Harvard Medical School.
 As a postdoc, she began studying plant-microbe interactions and discovered immune signaling roles for an ancient class of plant chemicals.
 She joined the faculty at Yale University in 2011.

 The Clay lab studies the plant innate immune system to identify new immune signals, regulators and systems required for robust basal and acquired plant disease resistance and the production of plant-based medicines and sustainable biofuels.